kamadland/ministry-guide/pages/presentations/why-youth-ministry/presentation.md

 ![fit](4.png)

 [notes]
-If Jesus is at the centre, then we should take a look at who he is.
+If Jesus is at the centre, this has implications for what we do.
+If that is the case, we should take a look at who he is.
 What is his heart?
 <br> get into groups of 3-6
 <br> Red the 2 passages on the slide and discuss the following question:
 <br> What are the implications for youth ministry?
 (5-10 minutes)